tornikeo/tornikeo/README.md

 ## Hi there 👋

-I am Tornike Onoprishvili, a Data Scientist who is interested in Tensorflow, Docker and Flask.
+I am Tornike Onoprishvili, a Data Scientist who is working with PyTorch, Tensorflow, Docker and Flask.
 I prefer to use automation wherever possible and I think that everything uninteresting can and should be automated.
 I am an active learner and frequently share my learning experience using Youtube, Kaggle and Medium Blogs.
 I like to build small, specialized applications and document everything in blogs or videos.

 ## 🎓 Expertise

-- ML Frameworks: Tensorflow 2
+- ML Frameworks: PyTorch, Tensorflow 2
 - ML Libraries: Scikit Learn, XGBoost
 - Data Manipulation Libraries: Pandas
 - Web Frameworks: Flask, Django